 All our songs are included as part of your termly fee and available on the members part of our website.
 We ask that you print off the music before rehearsals and bring along with you.

 What kind of music do you sing?

 Modern, uplifting music.
 We sing a wide range of songs by artists including Adele, Elton John, Coldplay, Queen and Billy Joel.
-We don’t tend to sing classical or choral pieces.
+We occasionally sing more traditional pieces.

 Do I need to know what kind of voice I have?

 No, we sing in 4-part harmony and you can try different parts until you find a pitch that suits your voice best.